dfynaardt/meteorbox/README.md

 You should see a "should give us access to our new package file" pass.

-Note that you may need to edit the server file.
+Note that you may need to edit the server file to get the tests to re-run so you can see that message.

 Congrats!
 You you've built meteor package that is testable.